dashdotrobot/bicyclewheel/content/articles/articles/ferris-wheel-day.md

 > "But it is not to the esthetic qualities of the wheel that I would call your attention particularly at this time.
 We are more concerned in the design of this structure as a work of engineering, and in the method of its erection.
 No complete description has been given to the public by the designers.
 On the contrary, when applied to, they have politely declined to furnish very much information."

-> _W.
+> &mdash; _W.
 H. Searles, Member, Civil Engineer's Club of Cleveland_

-He went on to give a series of staggering sums: the rim measured 250 feet in diameter; the full weight of the wheel including passengers reached almost 3 million pounds; the shaft alone, the largest forging in the world up to that time, weighted 93 tons.
+He went on to give a series of staggering sums: the rim measured 250 feet in diameter; the full weight of the wheel including passengers reached almost 3 million pounds; the spindle alone, the largest forging in the world up to that time, weighted 93 tons.
 Furthermore, the entire project was supervised by Ferris himself, only 12 years out of school, and the chief engineer, W. F. Gronau, only 5 years out of school.

 ## The Year of the Wheel

-The similarity between the Chicago Wheel and its young ancestor, the tensioned-spoked bicycle wheel, was not lost on fair attendees:
+The similarity between the Chicago Wheel and its ancestor, the tensioned-spoked bicycle wheel, was not lost on fair attendees:

-> "The spokes look like cobwebs; they are after the fashion of those on the newest make of bicycles"
+> "The spokes look like cobwebs; they are after the fashion of those on the newest make of bicycles."

-> Julian Hawthorne (son of Nathaniel Hawthorne)
+> &mdash; Julian Hawthorne (son of Nathaniel Hawthorne)

 Prior to 1869, bicycle wheels were constructed in the same fashion (and often by the same craftsmen) as carriage wheels: a heavy, wooden rim was supported by stout wooden spokes which carried the weight of the vehicle through compression.
 The carriage wheel was heavy and prone to failure.
 Its diameter was severely limited by the tendency of the spokes to buckle under compression.